ASO Nerdy Little Secrets 2019

 Every year, we witnessed Google I/O and WWDC present the most recent updates to the game.
 Google provided an analytic tool of its own.
 This tool allows developers to compare themselves to their competitors in the App Benchmark; however, they must agree to share their own app’s statistics.
 Apple, on the other hand, made it possible to create apps of smaller sizes and announced an update on its privacy guidelines.
 This update restricts access of third party analytics and advertising tools to apps in the Kids category.

-A closer look at Google Play
+A Closer Look at Google Play ASO

 Google Play store is subject to a similar algorithm as Google’s PageRank.
 That is why your app’s bundle id, or URL, has a slight effect on your overall ranking.